aryelgois/Medools/README.md

 > When serializing a model, it can fail because of recursion.

+# Reusing models

+To avoid creating multiple instances for the same model, there is a [ModelManager] class which contains pointers to models already created.
+To retrieve them, use the `getInstance()` method, which asks for a model class and a [where clause][where_clause] (only one row is selected).
+A shortcut is calling the `getInstance()` directly from the model, which just asks for `$where`.

+See more in the [Advanced](#modelmanager) section.

+If you wish, you can still create a new instance for an already existing model.
+The new object will not contain changes made in the old one.

 # Configuring a Model

 The settings are constants in each model class.
 You can omit some to reuse from